almlid/NytteveksterApi/README.md

 ## Contributing

-You're welcome to contribute to the Nyttevekster API project!
 Whether you're a developer or a nature enthusiast, your contributions are valued.
 Here's how you can help:

 - **Bug Reports:** If you encounter issues or unexpected behavior, please report them with details and steps to reproduce.